torproject/torspec/proposals/316-flashflow.md

 - recv_bg_bytes [4 bytes]
 ```

 second is the number of seconds since the measurement began.
-MSM_BG
+MEAS_BG
 cells are sent once per second from the relay to the FlashFlow
 coordinator.
 The first cell will have this set to 1, and each
 subsequent cell will increment it by one. sent_bg_bytes is the number of
-background traffic bytes sent in the last second (since the last MSM_BG
+background traffic bytes sent in the last second (since the last MEAS_BG
 cell). recv_bg_bytes is the same but for received bytes.

-The payload of MSM_ERR cells:
+The payload of MEAS_ERR cells:

 ```
 - err_code [1 byte]